galyverasi/pong/readme.md

-# A Simple Game of Ping Pong
+# A Simple Game of Pong

 ## Wireframe
 ![pong](pong.png)